PCI: Headwinds Still Exist, So Stay Cautious

 Clearly, this is putting a pressure on mortgage lenders and servicers, as they are the ones expected to pass on the proceeds to investors.
 Compounding this situation for the agency MBS sector, the Fed has issued guidance which allows borrowers in a federally backed mortgage loan to defer mortgage payments for up to six months, with the possibility of an extension in the future.
 The excerpt from the Fed is as follows:

-"borrowers may request forbearance by making a request to their mortgage servicer and affirming that they are experiencing a financial hardship during the COVID–19 pandemic.
+"...borrowers may request forbearance by making a request to their mortgage servicer and affirming that they are experiencing a financial hardship during the COVID–19 pandemic.
 In response, servicers must provide a CARES Act forbearance, that allows borrowers to defer their mortgage payments for up to 180-days and possibly longer"

 Source: Federal Reserve